PlutoZhang/Zowe-docs/topics/cli-prezosmf.md

 ## z/OSMF prerequisites for Brightside CLI
 To use Brightside CLI, systems programmers and security administrators set up and configure IBM z/OS Management Facility (z/OSMF) so that Brightside CLI can communicate with z/OS systems.
-After the z/OSMF configuration tasks are complete, application developers can install Brightside CLI on their personal computer and issue a command to verify that the system is configured properly.
+After the z/OSMF configuration tasks are complete, application developers can install Brightside CLI on their PC and issue a command to verify that the system is configured properly.

 **Important!** The [IBM z/OS Management Facility](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2.izu/izu.htm) documentation on the IBM Knowledge Center is your primary source of information about how to install and configure z/OSMF.
 Throughout the IBM procedures, we provide Brightside CLI-specific tips or requirements.
 We recommend that you open IBM documentation in a separate browser tab.